UVCity/Right-Call/Documentation/Development.md

 Try to write a test for every function a component has.
 Try to be as comprehensive as possible.

 # Linting
-  This project uses the default ypescript style guide.
+  This project uses the default typescript style guide.
 It will only check .ts files, so as we progress more into typescript this will become more beneficial.
-To run the linet navigate to the web or the api folder.
+To run the linter navigate to the web or the api folder.
 From there run
-  >`npm lint`
+  >`npm run lint`

   This will mark any styling errors and is encouraged to run before every push to main.